JrsyStn/meditrackrx/README.md

 3. **Configure Firebase**
    - Create a Firebase project.
-   - Add your platform (iOS/Android) and download `google-services.json` / `GoogleService-Info.plist`.
+   - Add your platform and download `google-services.json` / `GoogleService-Info.plist`.
-   - Replace the contents of `firebase_options.dart` with your own configuration.

 4. **Run the app**
    ```bash